-Where green infrastructure is provided as part of any new development it should deliver a net gain in biodiversity and connections with existing open space in and around Spixworth.
-All new development should maximise opportunities to enhance connectivity and encourage the use of existing footpath and cycleway links to the wider parish and countryside.
+Where green infrastructure is provided as part of any new development it should enhance biodiversity and connections with existing open space in and around Spixworth.
+All new development should maximise opportunities to enhance connectivity for wildlife via links from the site to existing footpath and cycleway connections to the wider parish and countryside.